Bald eagles return to Conowingo Dam as wintry weather settles in

-As in many other places in the Mid-Atlantic region, resident eagles can be seen year-round at Conowingo.
-But in the fall the number of eagles can explode into the hundreds, as their northern cousins follow the Susquehanna down from its headwaters in Cooperstown in Central New York.
+As in many other places in the Mid-Atlantic, resident eagles can be seen year-round at Conowingo.
+But in the fall, the number of eagles can explode into the hundreds, as their northern cousins follow the Susquehanna down from its headwaters in Cooperstown in Central New York.
 Others follow the Atlantic Coastline, reaching the top of the Chesapeake Bay.

 Adriaan Dokter, a research associate at the Cornell Lab of Ornithology in Ithaca, N.Y., said the eagles at Conowingo could be from as far away as Canada’s Newfoundland province.